mne-tools/mne-bids/doc/install.rst

    pip install --user -U https://api.github.com/repos/mne-tools/mne-bids/zipball/main

-To check if everything worked fine, the following command should not give any error messages:
+To check if everything worked fine, the following command should print a version number and not give any error messages:

 .. code-block:: bash

-   python -c 'import mne_bids'
+   python -c 'import mne_bids; print(mne_bids.__version__)'

-MNE-BIDS works best with the latest stable release of MNE-Python.
+MNE-BIDS works best with the latest stable release of MNE-Python (the ``mne`` package).
 To ensure MNE-Python is up-to-date, run:

 .. code-block:: bash